RTP-LX: Can LLMs Evaluate Toxicity in Multilingual Scenarios?: Evaluation Setup

 \subsection{Models Evaluated}

-We evaluated eight models: two Llama-2 variants \citep{llama2}, Llama Guard \citep{llamaguard}, two Gemma variants,\footnote{\url{https://ai.google.dev/gemma}} as well as GPT-4 and Mistral \citep{mistral}.
-All models were called through the Huggingface API, except GPT-4, which was called through the Azure OpenAI API.
+We evaluated ten S/LLMs: four Llama \cite{llama2, llama3modelcard}, two Gemma \cite{gemmateam2024gemma}, and two Mistral \cite{mistral} variants; plus Llama Guard \cite{llamaguard} and GPT-4 Turbo.
+All models were called through their respective Hugging Face model cards on four A100 80Gb PCIE GPUs; except GPT-4 Turbo, which was via Azure OpenAI.
+The data analysis was done in a consumer-grade laptop.
+We used temperature of zero throughout, and all outputs were generated between $11^{\text{th}}$ and $25^{\text{th}}$ May, 2024.

-\begin{itemize} \item GPT-4 is a closed-source generative model leading in multiple open benchmarks.
-We used the model variant \texttt{gpt-4-turbo-2024-04-09}.
-This model has been explicitly noted to have multilingual capabilities, and has shown good performance in various multilingual benchmarks. \item Llama-2 is an open source LLM.
-We use \texttt{Llama-2-7b} and \texttt{Llama-2-13b} versions.
-Although the original paper does mention a multilingual training corpus, the model was evaluated only in English and the authors explicitly mention that non-English users are out of scope.\footnote{\url{https://huggingface.co/meta-llama/Llama-2-7b}, accessed 20 April 2024.} \item Llama Guard is a model based on Llama-2, designed to classify content safety.
-We report results for the instruction-tuned \texttt{LlamaGuard-7b} model.
-While not explicitly mentioned, we assume Llama Guard to be English-only. \item{Gemma} is a model available in 2B and 7B parameters.
-We report results for the instruction-tuned (\texttt{gemma-2b-it} and \texttt{gemma-7b-it}) variants.
-This model has not been explicitly been mentioned to be multilingual, but the authors do indicate the training data to be ``primarily English-language content''\footnote{\url{https://huggingface.co/google/gemma-2b}, accessed 20 April 2024.} \item Mistral is a 7B parameter model.
-We utilize the latest version, \texttt{Mistral-7B-Instruct-v0.2}, which is instruction-pretrained version.
-This model is not explicitly mentioned to be multilingual. \end{itemize}
+\begin{itemize} \item GPT-4 is a LLM from OpenAI.
+We used \texttt{gpt-4-turbo-2024-04-09}, which was explicitly noted to have multilingual capabilities, and has shown good performance in various multilingual benchmarks. \item Llama is a family of open-source SLMs by Meta.
+We use \texttt{Llama-3-8b-Instruct}, \texttt{Llama-3-70b-Instruct}, \texttt{Llama-2-7b-chat}, and \texttt{Llama-2-70b-chat}.
+The original papers mention a multilingual training corpus; but the models were evaluated only in English and the authors indicate that non-English use is out-of-scope. \item Llama Guard is an SLM based on Llama-2, designed to classify content safety.
+We work with \texttt{LlamaGuard-7b}.
+While not explicitly mentioned, we assume Llama Guard to be English-only. \item Gemma is an SLM by Google.
+We evaluate \texttt{gemma-2b-it} and \texttt{gemma-7b-it}.
+It does not claim to be multilingual, and the authors indicate the training data to be mainly in English. \item Mistral is a 7B parameter model by MistralAI.
+We evaluate \texttt{Mistral-7B-Instruct-v0.3} and \texttt{Mistral-7B-Instruct-v0.2}.
+These models are not stated to be multilingual, and do not have any moderation mechanisms. \end{itemize}

-In addition to the S/LLMs above, we perform evaluations with two non-S/LLMs solutions, namely Azure Content Safety service (ACS) and FLORES' Toxicity-200 dataset \cite{nllb2022}.
-We use these for baselining purposes, in addition to RTP-LX' own English subset.
+In addition to the S/LLMs above, we evaluated two non-S/LLM solutions: ACS and the FLORES Toxicity-200 block list \cite{nllb2022}.
+These acted as our baselines, in addition to RTP-LX's own English subset.